davidcok/davidcok.github.io/temp/DafnyRef.md

 "top" element to the lexicographic tuple given by the user.
 This top element cannot be syntactically denoted in a Dafny program and it never occurs as a run-time value either.
-Rather, it is a fictitious value, which here we will denote \top, such that each value that can ever occur in a Dafny program is strictly less than \top.
+Rather, it is a fictitious value, which here we will denote $\top$, such that each value that can ever occur in a Dafny program is strictly less than $\top$.
 Dafny sometimes also prepends expressions to the lexicographic tuple given by the user.
-The effective decreases clause is any such prefix, followed by the user-provided decreases clause, followed by \top.
-We said "user-provided decreases clause", but if the user completely omits a "decreases" clause, then Dafny will usually make a guess at one, in which case the effective decreases clause is any prefix followed by the guess followed by \top.
+The effective decreases clause is any such prefix, followed by the user-provided decreases clause, followed by $\top$.
+We said "user-provided decreases clause", but if the user completely omits a "decreases" clause, then Dafny will usually make a guess at one, in which case the effective decreases clause is any prefix followed by the guess followed by $\top$.
 (If you're using the Dafny IDE in Visual Studio, you can hover the mouse over the name of a recursive function or method, or the "while" keyword for a loop, to see the "decreases" clause that Dafny guessed, if any.)